barakamukungu/barakamukungu/README.md

 # Hi, I'm Baraka

-I am a Data Analyst with a background in Cybersecurity, focused on turning data into insights using SQL, Python, and Excel.
+I am a Data Analyst with a background in Cybersecurity, focused on turning data into insights using SQL, Python, Tableau, and Excel.

 ## Skills